FelSiq/antiderivative-solution-insertion-on-images/symbol-recognition/README.md

 # Symbol recognition subdirectory

-This subdirectory is dedicated to all structure related to symbol recoginition.
+This subdirectory is dedicated to all structure related to symbol recognition.
 Its purpose is to preprocess the input data and create an adequate classifier model using Convolutional Neural Network (CNN).

 - If you're interested in the steps taken until the construction of the used classifier model in the Antideriv module, continue reading this README.
 - If you're interested in the used data in this subrepository, just download the "data-original.zip" file.
 This file is a subset of the original data whose source URL can be found in the [Data source](#data-source) section.